-There are many things to discover close to the Moulin du Boisset.
+There is a lot of things to discover near the Moulin du Boisset.
 To keep you informed, we are writing below articles about the local news, our discoveries during our walks, tourist news, our favourites...

 Did you know that 300 metres from the Moulin du Boisset, just opposite, on the cliff covered by dense vegetation nowadays, is the site of Uxellodunum, where part of our history took place.

 "Uxellodunum!
 But what is it all about? »

 Uxellodunum is the name of the stronghold where Gallic troops fought the last battle for the independence of Gaul.